Cybersecurity

 How to Prevent Cyber Attacks?

-A successful prevention strategy must address all possible known vectors for the malware.
-Net Friends team of cybersecurity experts recommend a “defense in depth” strategy of multiple overlapping systems to protect against Ryuk.
+A successful prevention strategy must address all possible known vectors for malware.
+The Net Friends team recommends a “defense in depth” strategy of multiple overlapping systems to protect against Ryuk.

 For example, a defense in depth strategy should include:

 The only effective response strategy is automation.
 Network administrators must automate the process of detecting suspicious activity, matching it to a known attack pattern, and isolating the compromised systems or applications.
-This strategy is known as MDR: Managed Detection and Response.
+This strategy is known as MDR or Managed Detection and Response.

-Companies using Managed Detection and Response to block Ryuk should look at four main tactics:
+Companies using NetSafe Managed Detection and Response to block Ryuk should look at four main tactics:

 What’s the Next Step?